AvaloniaUI/Avalonia/docs/spec/architecture.md

 ## Windowing Subsystems

-* Perspex.Win32 uses the Win32 API (this also works on 64-bit windows).
+* Avalonia.Win32 uses the Win32 API (this also works on 64-bit windows).
-* Perspex.Gtk uses the GTK2 toolkit and can be run on both Windows and *nix.
+* Avalonia.Gtk uses the GTK2 toolkit and can be run on both Windows and *nix.

 ## Rendering Subsystems

-* Perspex.Direct2D1 uses Microsoft's Direct2D1 API.
+* Avalonia.Direct2D1 uses Microsoft's Direct2D1 API.
-* Perspex.Cairo uses Cairo for rendering and Pango for text layout.
+* Avalonia.Cairo uses Cairo for rendering and Pango for text layout.

 ## Core

-The Perspex core is split up into several assemblies.
+The Avalonia core is split up into several assemblies.
 Note that they're not separated like this because you will want to use them separately; they are separate to maintain separation of concerns and a layered architecture.
 It is fully possible that they will be ILMerged into a single assembly for distribution.

 The assemblies are as follows, from lowest to highest level:

-### Perspex.Base
+### Avalonia.Base

-The main classes in this assembly are `PerspexObject` and `PerspexProperty`.
+The main classes in this assembly are `AvaloniaObject` and `AvaloniaProperty`.

-These are Perspex's versions of XAML's `DependencyObject` and `DependencyProperty`.
-It also defines a `PerspexDispatcher` which is - surprise - our version of XAML's `Dispatcher`.
+These are Avalonia's versions of XAML's `DependencyObject` and `DependencyProperty`.
+It also defines a `AvaloniaDispatcher` which is - surprise - our version of XAML's `Dispatcher`.

-### Perspex.Animation
+### Avalonia.Animation

 The main class in the assembly is `Animatable`.

-Allows PerspexProperties to be animated and provides various utilities related to animation.
+Allows AvaloniaProperties to be animated and provides various utilities related to animation.

-### Perspex.SceneGraph
+### Avalonia.SceneGraph

 The main class in this assembly is `Visual` and its interface `IVisual`.